 Carefully review the Princeton-specific funding information and application instructions on the Training Awards web page.

-Current fellows from Princeton include MD/PhD student Camden MacDowell (PNI), postdoctoral trainees Rebecca Kim-Yip (MOL) and Krystal Lum (MOL), and PhD students Ellen Acosta (MOL), Esmat Hegazi (MOL) and Brandon Trejo (MOL).
+Current fellows from Princeton include postdoctoral trainees Rebecca Kim-Yip (MOL), Krystal Lum (MOL), and Devin Simpkins (MOL), and PhD students Brandon Trejo (MOL) and Sophia Koval (MOL).
 They join fellows from Rutgers and NJIT to round out the group participating in the program.